SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/assign-permissions.md

 ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: End User
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 729e09d8-614b-431f-ae04-ae41fb4c628e
-description: "Learn how to give users the permissions they need to use In-Place eDiscovery in Exchange 2016."
+description: "Summary: Learn how to give users the permissions they need to use In-Place eDiscovery in Exchange 2016."
 ---

 # Assign eDiscovery permissions in Exchange 2016

-Learn how to give users the permissions they need to use In-Place eDiscovery in Exchange 2016.
+ **Summary**: Learn how to give users the permissions they need to use In-Place eDiscovery in Exchange 2016.

 If you want users to be able to use Exchange Server 2016 In-Place eDiscovery, you first need to add them to the Discovery Management role group.
 Members of the Discovery Management role group have Full Access mailbox permissions to the default discovery mailbox, which is called **Discovery Search Mailbox**.